vivid-inc/ash-ra-template/ash-ra-template/README.md

 <%= Clojure forms -- replaced with result of evaluation %>
 ```

-**No inference of parentheses**: Within ART tags, parentheses on outer-most forms are not inferred.
-This keeps the code easier to reason about and aids natural recognition by the eye, machine processing, and code editing.

 ``(user/emit x)``
 As in ERB, the ``<%=`` syntax causes the value of the expression to be emitted to the rendered template output.